 The gap between Premier League (PL) and English Football League (EFL) clubs after a turnover of TV rights deal has now reached £133 million, a year after the turnover’s completion.

 This gap has been growing every season from 2014 to 2016, and then it almost tripled by 2017.
-This resulted to some Championship clubs looking for ways to offset what’s considered to be a “two-year gamble” and conduct promotion without violating any of the spending rules.
+And this is all without counting the sponsorship gap as well, where single lucrative casino sponsors for the top teams can outstip the combined sponsorships of others.
+This resulted in some Championship clubs looking for ways to offset what’s considered to be a “two-year gamble” and conduct promotions without violating any of the spending rules.

 According to BBC, the EFL said that there’s clearly a “competitive balance” between the two leagues.
 It also said that all three clubs promoted in the Championship during the 2016-2017 season (Newcastle, Brighton and Huddersfield) have all managed to survive the Premier League’s last term.
 Middlesbrough, on the other hand, entered the playoffs, Sutherland relegated, and Hull City came in at 18th place.

 When the Premier League sold the domestic television rights to its games for £5.136 billion, some analysts knew that the impact of the deal can only be felt during the 2016-2017 season.
 Based on BBC’s report, the following are conclusive data of what the turnover brought about in the last four years.